 The MMS-EEC and Physical Sciences Division are looking for ways to optimize the evaluation of experiments and the allocation of beam time.
 Some changes to procedure were adopted at the July 2013 meeting (and later) and will be used at all subsequent meetings.

-1) The user fee has been removed for all non-commercial experiments.
-The charge of $1.75 per litre of liquid helium remains.
+1) The user fee and liquid helium fee been removed for all non-commercial experiments.

 2) Spokespersons’ should submit a single proposal to request beam time for μSR experiments on different instruments or different sample environments.
 Spokespersons’ must submit separate proposals for μSR and βNMR experiments.

 3) The EEC will allocate shifts commensurate with the rate at which they are currently being used, specifically 300 μSR shifts and 50 β-NMR shifts per MMS-EEC meeting.
 These numbers result from the full operation of M15 and M20 and five weeks per year running on the β-NMR and β-NQR spectrometers.
 The number of shifts allocated per meeting will be increased once the M9 beamlines and ARIEL are operational.

 4) Progress Reports will only be considered if they are directly related to the original proposal.
 A new experiment number should be requested if this is not the case.
 If there are any questions about whether a new experiment number is necessary the spokespersons should discuss the matter with the head of the MMS-EEC (Robert Scheuermann) and the Scientific Secretary (Iain McKenzie).

 5) The MMS-EEC would like all experiments performed on the CMMS beamlines to be at the forefront of scientific research.
 In order to guarantee this goal the committee examined μSR experiments using surface muons and β-NMR experiments that have shifts allocated but that have not been reviewed nor received beam time since January 2011.

 - Experiments with two shifts or less of allocated beam time were closed.